Noaemien/ada-template-website/analysis.md

   </iframe>
 </div>

-Versitality shows a broader and less extreme distribution compared to popularity.
-Still being dominated by a few global hubs but there is also a emerging subset of smaller hubs that are acting like conceptual bridges.
+Versatility shows a broader and less extreme distribution compared to popularity.
+It is still dominated by a few global hubs, but there is also an emerging subset of smaller hubs acting as conceptual bridges.

 <div style="width:100%; margin-top:14px;">
   <iframe